Khalidhusain786/inst/README.md

 Simply write make setup and fill username and password and save

 # Run
-Run the main.py script in one of two ways:
+Run the main.py script in one or two ways:

-As an interactive prompt python3 main.py (username)
+As an interactive prompt # python3 main.py (username)

-Or execute your command straight away python3 main.py(username)
+Or execute your command straight away python3 main.py (username)

 Type list or help and show command list